|

 injury or even death.
 Some males may tolerate each other when they are outside of their

 hutches (in a run or the garden) as opposed to being kept together in 1 cage.
+Females will nearly always live happily with another female.

 This is particularly true if both Does have been introduced from a very early age,